Printing Dark T-Shirt Transfers with OKI White Laser Printers

 Before you can transfer anything, you have to design an image.
 One of the most common questions we receive from people considering an OKI WT printer is how to prepare the artwork.
 In order to print on dark garments with white toner, your artwork must include a white element that the printer can interpret as a layer.
 This is pretty easy to figure out with vector based software like LXI, FlexiSign or CorelDRAW.
 It’s a little trickier with raster applications like PhotoShop or PhotoPaint.
 Here are some suggestions.

 • VE LXI Master Plus, FlexiSign: To print vector objects like text and shapes, just select white as the fill color.
 If the final applied element is intended to be white, that’s all you need to do.
 To add a white under-base to a colored vector object, just duplicate the object, change the fill of the duplicated one to white and place it beneath or behind the original.
 To add a white under-base to a colored vector object, just duplicate the object, change the fill of the duplicated one to white and place it beneath or behind the original.
 To add a white under-base to an imported bitmap object like our favorite Spider-Man graphic, use the magic wand to select the background, invert the selection, then use the Convert marquee to mask tool.
 This will place a solid vector mask on top of the bitmap image.
 Just move it to the back and it becomes a white under-base.
-For detailed instructions on this process, please click here to view the article from our Tech Support knowledge base.
-(See Fig 1)
+For detailed instructions on this process, please click here to view the article from our Tech Support blog (See Fig 1).

 • CorelDRAW: CorelDRAW users can set up white and colored vector objects the same way as FlexiSign and LXI users.
 For bitmaps, the process is a little different.
 It’s harder to render the background of an imported bitmap transparent in CorelDRAW, but you can simply trace the entire thing and place the traced version beneath the original.
 Then select the new vectorized version and change the fill to white.
 Voila, instant under-base.
 CorelDRAW has several tracing options.
 If you select trace it as clip art, then simplify the traced version, it’s easier to convert it to a simple white layer.